 If you like temples and things traditional, head up to Mt Koya.
 Definitely worth an entire day as it is a bit of a pain in the butt to get up there, but I'd suggest you stay one night if possible- there's lots to see.
 I am over in Kurashiki, in Okayama prefecture, and we have some nice sights here as well.
 Korakuen is one of the 3 most famous Japanese gardens in the country, and within walking distance is the cool, black Okayama Castle.
 Saijo Inari, dedicated to Ebisu, the god of commerce, is a huge shrine with one of the largest torii (gates) in the nation.
 Kurashiki (17 minutes west from Okayama on the JR Sanyo train line) has an Edo-era part of town called the "Bikan-chiku".
 If you stay in this area, you can easily head across the Seto Bridge to Shikoku, and explore Takamatsu (the city is cool, Ritsurin Park is a nice traditional Japanese garden), etc. When will you be coming?
-Each season offers special things to do and see... over 8 years ago
+Each season offers special things to do and see... almost 9 years ago

 National Museum, Wat Phnom, Royal Palace (dress appropriately; no shorts, and women must cover shoulders) and Silver Pagoda next door, Russian market for shopping, Tuol Sleng Genocide Museum.
-For more info and places to stay, google "Canby Publications" for the definitive online guide for Cambodia. over 7 years ago
+For more info and places to stay, google "Canby Publications" for the definitive online guide for Cambodia. almost 8 years ago

 I heard that there is some kind of river tubing thing where you can get really really really drunk while floating down a river.
 Cant find it